 Mark Ruthfield (VP of Sales) Zaius

-I'm a huge fan of my sales team also being project managers, being so close to the sales cycle that the close is just a lay-up.
+I'm a huge fan of my sales team also becoming project managers, getting so close to the sales cycle that the close is just a lay-up.
 I learned this technique from what John Barrows refers to as his sales follow-up email.
-My Team calls it an SOE (sequence of events) recap email.
+My Team calls it an SOE (sequence of events) recap.

-In this scenario the rep makes a discovery call, ensures that the activity will lead to revenue, has built value, and confirms that the prospect wants a pilot.
-Having demonstrated value, he can understand what the next steps should look like in working towards a business relationship.
+In this scenario the rep makes a discovery call, ensures that the activity will lead to revenue, builds value, and confirms that the prospect wants a pilot.
+Having demonstrated value, he can understand what the next steps should look like working towards a business relationship.

-So before hanging up the phone, we tell the customer we want to give an what it's like to be with a Zaius.
-We confirm the success criteria and internal process to earn the client's business before sending an SOE recap email asking if the client can agree that everything is accurate.
+So before hanging up the phone, we tell the customer we want to give an what it's like to be with Zaius.
+We confirm the success criteria and internal process to earn the client's business before sending an SOE recap email that asks if everything is accurate.
 We then list the success criteria, how Zaius can help, and any action items/dates/owners.
-Through this process a rep can a project manager with an easy lay-up on the horizon!
+Through this process a rep can become a project manager with an easy lay-up on the horizon! ←Tweet This

 12. The Silence Rule: First to Speak Loses

 One of the best and most overlooked techniques in closing is the silence rule.
 Make sure to let your client speak first after you've announced your price.
 The customer will usually tell you something important for the negotiation.
 The longer the silence goes on after a closing question, the more likely the prospect is ready to buy.
 Once you break your silence, the customer gets the opportunity to procrastinate or come up with another objection.

 Jimmy Woodard (Chief Business Officer) Routine Solution